The Tear of the World

 Rights: Sofía Bassi Foundation

-The Tear of the World presents a haunting, esoteric vision where celestial forces and earthly existence intersect in a moment of transcendental revelation.
-Dominating the composition is a vast, luminous orb, its swirling surface containing a singular, all-seeing eye.
-This eye—both watchful and melancholic—suggests themes of cosmic awareness, divine surveillance, or the sorrow of creation itself.
-Suspended in an ethereal sky, the sphere appears to radiate an almost mystical presence, reinforcing Bassi’s recurring motif of the ovoid as a vessel of knowledge, transformation, and universal consciousness.
+The Tear of the World presents a haunting and esoteric vision of the universe as a sentient presence.
+At the center of the composition floats a vast, luminous orb, its swirling surface enclosing a solitary, all-seeing eye.
+This eye, both watchful and melancholic, evokes themes of divine awareness, vigilance, and existential sorrow.
+Suspended in an ethereal sky, the orb radiates a mystical intensity and recalls Bassi’s recurring motif of the ovoid as a vessel of transformation and universal consciousness.